-Number of doses received will be summarized by treatment group for the Safety Analysis Set.
+Number of doses received will be summarized by treatment group for participants randomized to RDV 5-day or RDV 10-day treatment groups in the Safety Analysis Set.

-Time to premature discontinuation of study drug will be analyzed using the Kaplan-Meier method by treatment group.
-Subjects who completed study drug will be censored at the last dose date.
+Time to premature discontinuation of study drug will be analyzed using the Kaplan-Meier method by treatment group for participants randomized to RDV 5-day or RDV 10-day treatment groups.
+Participants who completed study drug will be censored at the last dose date.

-4.3.
+4.2.2.
 Protocol Deviations